vib795/dsWithPythonUsingAPIs-Flask/README.md

-# This project implements data structures and algorithms using python and python flask to create a web API platform to demonstrate
+# This project implements data structures and algorithms using python and python flask to create a web API platform to demonstrate the concepts of both worlds (Web development and data structures and algorithms.
-# the concepts.

 ## Implemetation by [Utkarsh Singh](https://www.singhutkarsh.com/)